Munich What to visit

 • Train: The journey takes at least 1 hour and prices start at 25€.
 This service is offered by some companies, such as DB, Swiss Railways and ÖBB EuroCity

-• Flixbus bus: journey takes about 1h 20 minutes and costs only 9€.
+• Flixbus bus: journey takes about 1h 20 minutes and prices start at only 7€.
 The frequency throughout the day is quite low.

 Accommodation in Munich